 We are a Wine Scholar Guild approved instructor

 This is a really fun day-long course in central Manchester or Liverpool and is run by a WSET Certified Sake Educator (with a 100% pass rate).
-You will be given the WSET Level 1 Study Book containing everything you need to know and we supply the sake that you will be tasting.
+You will be given the WSET Level 1 Study Book containing everything you need to know and we supply the Sake samples that you will be tasting.

-You’ll take the exam at the end of the day.
+You’ll take the paper based exam at the end of the day.
 And don’t forget: you have free access to our WSET Sake 1 study guides so you can learn and practice before the day.

 This is a four-week course with multiple start dates and is taught via the WSET Digital Classroom.
 It’s the same syllabus as the classroom course and you are given weekly activities, but you can study at your own pace.
 We will provide you with a list of sakes to source for the tastings.

 Study the course at your own pace, whenever suits you.
 It’s the same syllabus as the classroom course and we will send you the workbook in the post.
-We will provide you with a list of sake to source for the tastings as well as support via email and Skype (should you wish).
+We will provide you with a list of sake to source for the tastings as well as support via email and Zoom (should you wish).